qzl408011458/MultiHot_Embedding/README.md

 # MultiHot_Embedding
-This is a code repository of the submitted AAAI 2023 paper: *MultiHot Embedding: A Multiple Activation Embedding Model for Continuous Features in Deep Learning*.
+This is a code repository of the paper: *MultiHot Embedding: A Multiple Activation Embedding Model for Continuous Features in Deep Learning*.

 Please cite our paper if you use the code in your work.
-The suggested citation is 'P. Zhang, Z. Ma, Z. Qing, Y. Zhao (2022).
-MultiHot Embedding: A Multiple Activation Embedding Model for Continuous Features in Deep Learning. arxiv xxx'
+The suggested citation is MultiHot Embedding: A Multiple Activation Embedding Model for Continuous Features in Deep Learning. arxiv xxx'

 For task1 and task3, you can use the following commands to reproduce our best models.